Calibrated and Sharp Uncertainties in Deep Learning via Density Estimation: Experiments

 \subsection{Classification Experiments on MNIST, SVHN, CIFAR10}

 We report the results of the image classification experiments in Table \ref{classification}.
 We measure performance using accuracy and calibration error of \citet{kuleshov2018accurate} on the test set.
 We report these metrics for baseline and calibrated versions of convolutional neural network classifier.
 We perform recalibration with a simple softmax regression (a multi-class generalization of Platt scaling) and with the neural network recalibrator.
-The best uncertainties are produced by our method.
-Recalibrated and base models achieve similar levels of accuracy.
+The best uncertainties are produced by our method, while accuracies are similar.